 What Makes Slack Data Different?

-Chat messages, shared documents, even edits and deletions are stored instantly within a single conversation.
+In Slack, all your messages, shared documents, and even any changes or deletions are saved instantly in one continuous conversation.
 Most often, the availability of data in abundance leads to difficulty in organizing and validating it.
-Yes, with excellent communication solutions, Slack data sometimes become complicated.
-For eDiscovery purposes, ESI (electronically stored information) is preferred to be captured in a comprehensive format, that’s where slack offers easier data processing options for legal teams.
+Yes, with excellent communication solutions, Slack data sometimes becomes complicated.
+For eDiscovery purposes, ESI (electronically stored information) is preferred to be captured in a comprehensive format; that’s where Slack offers easier data processing options for legal teams.

 Slack – Disrupting Legal Discovery & Investigations